scrabbletank/farhome-rules/rulesdoc.md

 #### Lay on Hands
 *Requires Blessed Healing, 3 Charisma*

-You have a natural gift for healing, able to channel your Divine magic without the aid of a Codex.
+You have a natural gift for healing, and are able to channel healing magic without the aid of a Codex.
 You may spend 5 AP to heal a single wound from a creature you touch.
-This can be used up to your charisma level, after which you must take a long rest to regain this feat.
+This can be used up to your Charisma score, after which you must take a long rest to regain this feat.

 #### Jinx
 *Requires Potent Curses, 4 Willpower*